ModupalliParimala/company-org-structure-analyzer/README.md

 ## Assumptions

-- The Reporting depth ois assumed as 4.
+- The Reporting depth is assumed as 2.
 - Depth is measured from the CEO (depth 0) downward.
 - An employee is flagged as too deep if there are more than 4 levels of managers above them.